t-dev7/Personal-Projects/DTS-DateTime To Clipboard/README.md

 ## Details
 I wrote this in both Python and C++.
 Python was very easy as there is a "copy to clipboard" library (typical of python).
 However, I really wanted to optimize speed in this scenario as python is an interpreted language and it took a bit longer to run.
 C++ really sped things up and I learned a lot about having to allocate memory to copy the dateTime to the clipboard.
 It was a fun little project and works great!

+## Execution
+Of course you will need one of the following
+1.